Charish53/CS3000_OS_Project/Project2_Csh/README.md

   - **`wc`** - Count words, lines, and characters in files
   - **`mv`** - Move or rename files
   - **`rm`** - Remove files

-- **Seamless Execution**:
-  - Supports both foreground and background processes.
-  - Basic error handling to guide you if commands or arguments are misused.

 ## 🚀 Getting Started